UK Statistics Authority: Independent reviews

 In 2023 a review of governance led by Prof Denise Lievesley was announced as part of the cycle of independent reviews of independent public bodies.
-Her report was published in 2024, having followed a full review process, including an independent challenge panel comprising Prof Sir John Curtice, Dr Tim Leunig, Prof Guy Nason and Dr Ben Warner among others.
+Her report was published in 2024, having followed a full review process, including an independent challenge panel comprising Prof Sir John Curtice, Dr Tim Leunig, Prof Guy Nason, Prof Alice Sullivan and Dr Ben Warner among others.
 When the review was published in March 2024, it recommended the needs of users across society be understood at a triennial statistical assembly.
 The first such statistical assembly was held in London in January 2025, and chaired by Prof Cathie Sudlow.

 Since it was formed in 2008, the UKSA has also been the subject of a number of reviews in respect of technical matters: in 2015 economic statistics (led by Prof Sir Charles Bean) and in 2016 methodology (led by Dr Andrew Garrett).